Zylop6/KDA-SP/README.md

 ## Changelog
 Since this is the initial version of KDA-SP, there is currently no Changelog available.
 However, future versions of the program will include a Changelog documenting the changes, improvements, and bug fixes introduced in each update.
 ## Installation:
-1. Navigate to the [release page](https://github.com/Zylop6/KDA-SP/releases) of the program.
+1. Navigate to the [release page](https://github.com/Zylop6/KDA-SP/releases) of KDA-SP.
 2. Choose your desired version from the available releases.
 3. Read the installation instructions provided in the description of the selected version.